 - Stourfield Junior School’s behaviour policy can be viewed via the school website.
 We promote high expectations for behaviour and use positive behaviour systems to support this.
-Stourfield University, PROUD certificates and Team Points combined with the Stourfield Values and Expectations all combine to promote appropriate behaviour.
+Stourfield University, PROUD certificates and Tribe Points combined with the Stourfield Values and Expectations all combine to promote appropriate behaviour.

-- If a child requires additional support to manage their behaviour, their class teacher will initially raise concerns and communicate with the parent/ carer; the Pupil and Family Support worker (Mrs.Changchao) may also become involved.
+- If a child requires additional support to manage their behaviour, their class teacher will initially raise concerns and communicate with the parent/ carer; the Pupil Welfare Manager (Mrs.Changchao) may also become involved.
 A course of action will be agreed which may require the use of a report card or monitor card.
 Targets will be agreed and progress monitored by both school and parents/ carers.
 Sanctions and rewards may be implemented.
 The support of external agencies may be enlisted such as Educational Psychologists, Health Professionals, Children’s Social Care, Art Brokerage, Parenting courses or the Children’ and Adolescent Mental Health Service if this is required.